 Often, a desktop UI and a mobile web UI will vary for the same web application since the screen of a desktop is different from that of a phone (in resolution, size, ratio, for example).
-Thus, a web application with responsive implementation will be able to adapt to various devices.
-This might cause a problem during the quality assurance period.
-The same element in different implementation for desktop and mobile may have different locators, and this fact alone can prevent our test cases from executing correctly on mobile browser.
+Thus, a web application with responsive implementation can adapt to various devices, which might cause a problem during the quality assurance period.
+The same element in different implementation for desktop and mobile may have different locators, and this fact alone can prevent our test cases from executing correctly on mobile browsers.

 Do not stress out when your test cases cannot execute properly on mobile browsers as they do on desktop browsers.
 Automation testing is all about understanding the AUT (Application Under Test) clearly to find a suitable approach.
 This practice should be a top priority before we want to continue testing our web application.

 After understanding your AUT, and you have decided to perform automation testing, let's create a test case with Katalon Studio.
 Below is the test scenario and how to create the test case in manual mode.

 Step 3: Click on the login button.

 Step 1: Click on Add from Toolbar and select Web UI Keyword.

 Step 2: Select Open Browser and pass the URL in the input field.
 Call Wait for Page to Load and provide a timeout value in the input field.